Musk threatens to sue researchers who documented the rise in hateful tweets

 Messages left with Spiro and X were not immediately returned Monday.

 It’s not the first time that Musk has fired back at critics.
 Last year, he suspended the accounts of several journalists who covered his takeover of Twitter.
-Another user was permanently banned for using publicly available flight data to track Musk’s private plane; Musk had initially pledged to keep the user on the platform but later changed his mind, citing his personal safety.
-He also threatened to sue the user.
+Another user was suspended for using publicly available flight data to track Musk’s private plane; Musk had initially pledged to keep the user on the platform but later changed his mind, citing his personal safety.
+He also threatened to sue the user before allowing him back on the platform under certain restrictions.

 He initially had promised that he would allow any speech on his platform that wasn’t illegal.
 “I hope that even my worst critics remain on Twitter, because that is what free speech means,” Musk wrote in a tweet last year.